This is based on opinion. Please don't list it on a work's trope example list.

 The scene which best exemplifies the episode is when Togusa is watching the video of the woman about to be skinned alive, and just as we hear the bloodcurdling scream, he runs outside nearly throwing up.
 Nothing Is Scarier indeed.

-He also plugs into his victim's brain to make them see through his eyes.
+The killer also plugs into his victim's brains to make them see through his eyes.
 He makes them watch themselves being skinned alive.